 User access can be controlled by admins from the dashboard at any time, revoking or granting access to members of the community.

-Access privileges are calculated on the app side for speed, but also on the API to prevent circumvention.
 We use signed JWT tokens for authentication with anti-forgery checks.

 Payment Security